22 Best Beach Towns for an Affordable Summer Vacation

 An unincorporated community in San Luis Obispo County, about two hours north of Los Angeles, Avila Beach provides an escape from big-city life.
 Located just off picturesque Highway 1, this small beach town is known for local wines, oceanfront dining, and spas featuring natural mineral hot springs.
 Visitors can spend time visiting the Central Coast Aquarium, wandering along the Bob Jones biking and walking trail, or exploring the area via the free Avila Beach Trolley, which shuttles passengers to the equally charming Pismo Beach.

-Stay: VRBO lists many summer rentals throughout the Avila and Pismo Beach area for less than $150 a night.
+Stay: VRBO lists many summer rentals throughout the Avila and Pismo Beach area, some for less than $150 a night.

 There are enough forms of entertainment in Rehoboth to fill a few summer months and then some.
 The beachfront boardwalk provides endless fun for kids.
 Adults are attracted to the vibrant restaurant scene, art galleries, and shops.
 There are free concerts at the Rehoboth Beach Bandstand, and the Rehoboth Beach Museum presents town history through displays of vintage postcards and yearbooks.